 Ranbaxy Nigeria Limited ("the company") was incorporated as a private limited liability company in Nigeria on 12 May 1987 under the name Ranmaxy Laboratories Nigeria Limited.
 The Company name was changed to Ranbaxy Nigeria Limited at an extra ordinary general meeting held on 6 October, under the Companies and Allied Matters Act, Cap C.20, Laws of the Federation of Nigeria, 2004.
-The Company is a subsidiary of Ranbaxy Laboratories Limited- India until March 2015, when Ranbaxy Laboratories Limited (RLL) merged with the SUN Pharmaceutical Industries Limited, India.
-Ranbaxy Netherland BV (RNBV) a subsidiary of Ranbaxy Laboratories Limited (RLL) India holds 52.63% of the ordinary share capital of the Company while Ranbaxy Laboratories Limited holds 32.68% equity interest in the Company.
-Consequently, SUN Pharmaceutical Industries Limited group jointly holds 86.16% of the issued share capital Ranbaxy Nigeria Limited, with effect from 28 July 2017, the name Ranbaxy Netherland BV was changed to Sun Pharma (Netherlands) B.V.
+The Company is a subsidiary of Ranbaxy Laboratories Limited-India until March 2015, when Ranbaxy Laboratories Limited (RLL) merged with the SUN Pharmaceutical Industries Limited, India.
+Ranbaxy Netherland BV (RNBV), a subsidiary of Ranbaxy Laboratories Limited (RLL) India holds 86.16% of the ordinary share capital of the Company, with effect from 28 July 2017, the name Ranbaxy Netherland BV was changed to Sun Pharma (Netherlands) B.V.